Contents

 |

-· Let us say that a stream of 0's and 1's is spewed into the channel.
-If the time period of the pulse used to transmit and is then the bit-rate is
+Let us say that a stream of 0's and 1's is spewed into the

-So the channel gets pulse at time and so on.
+the channel gets pulse at time

 ISI occurs if pulse spread (which they do in physical channel) and at the time of sampling at receiver they give false output as shown in the figure.